SeonghwanSeo/RxnFlow/data/README.md

 We support two building block libraries.

-- **ZINCFrag:** For reproducible benchmark study, we propose a public building block library, which is a subset of ZINC22 fragment set.
+- **ZINCFrag:** For reproducible benchmark study, we propose a new public building block library, which is a subset of ZINC22 fragment set.
 All fragments are included in AiZynthFinder's built-in ZINC stock.
 - **Enamine:** We support the Enamine building block library, which is available upon request at [https://enamine.net/building-blocks/building-blocks-catalog](https://enamine.net/building-blocks/building-blocks-catalog).
 We used the "Comprehensive Catalog" released at 2024.06.10 in the paper.

 1. Refine Building Blocks